bford26/bford26.github.io/pages/design/audio-amp.md

 ### Output Stage

 Looking at the output, we can see that a large capacitor is found in series with the signal path.
-This is the main result of only having a postive voltage and ground for the amplified signal to swing between.
+This is the main result of only having a positive voltage and ground for the amplified signal to swing between.
 A zero DC offset is a must for any low impedance load that might be connected to the output.
 Typically the load connected would be around 10 times the output resistance of the circuit, but we must account for accidents and miss-use.
-This means we need to have a capacitor at the output, but the size of the capcaitor comes from the desired output resistance and where the -3 dB corner is placed.
-Our output resistance is targeted at 100 $\Omega$, so we need a large capacitence to have a -3 dB corner lower that  40 Hz.
+This means we need to have a capacitor at the output, but the size of the capacitor comes from the desired output resistance and where the -3 dB corner is placed.
+Our output resistance is targeted at 100 $\Omega$, so we need a large capacitance to have a -3 dB corner lower than  40 Hz.

 ![Output Stage](/assets/my_images/audio_amp/output_stage.png){: .align-center}